occ2vec: A principal approach to representing occupations using natural language processing: Applications

 \VerticalSpace Given the ability of the framework to separate occupations by major occupational groups and educational requirements, we show the degree of routine tasks by these two attributes in Figure \ref{Fig:routine_tasks_on_major_group_title} and \ref{Fig:routine_tasks_on_education}, respectively.
 Figure \ref{Fig:routine_tasks_on_major_group_title} confirms that occupations that accomplish a higher degree of routine tasks are to be found in office and administrative support occupations, where the opposite can be found in community and social service occupations as well as educational instruction and library occupations.
 Figure \ref{Fig:routine_tasks_on_education} further shows that routine tasks are characteristic of occupations that require low-to-medium educational attainment, where occupations that require bachelor's, master's or doctoral degrees rarely involve routine tasks.
+In fact, the occupational degree of charisma and the educational requirement are inversely, monotonically related.

-\VerticalSpace We next highlight how our estimates largely coincide with the original measures by \cite{Autor2013}.
-Essentially, we estimate a smoothed polynomial regression of both measures of routine tasks for each occupation against its rank in the wage distribution as well as its rank in the employment growth distribution.
-The results are shown in Figure \ref{Fig:routine_tasks_on_annual_wage_percentile_by_methods} and \ref{Fig:routine_tasks_on_employment_growth_percentage_percentile_by_methods}, respectively.
-Overall, the two approaches agree nearly perfectly on the relationship between the degree of routine tasks and the wage rank and employment rank.
-Figure \ref{Fig:routine_tasks_on_annual_wage_percentile_by_methods} shows how occupations in the upper part of the wage distribution tend to be characterized by smaller amounts of routine tasks, whereas the opposite holds for the lower part of the wage distribution where mainly occupations with many routine tasks reside.
-An identical pattern holds for employment growth.
-Those occupations from which we can expect the highest growth are not characterized by performing many routine tasks.
+We next highlight how our estimates largely coincide with the original measures by \cite{Autor2003}.
+Essentially, we estimate a smoothed polynomial regression of both measures of routine tasks for each occupation against its rank in the wage distribution.
+The result is shown in Figure \ref{Fig:comparing_routine_tasks_to_expert_measure}.
+Overall, the two approaches agree nearly perfectly on the relationship between the degree of routine tasks and the wage rank; occupations in the upper part of the wage distribution tend to be characterized by smaller amounts of routine tasks, whereas the opposite holds for the lower part of the wage distribution where mainly occupations with many routine tasks reside.
 A trend that has been evidenced by many (see, e.g., \cite{Acemoglu2011}).